 In the end, there is solid success in the "Do what I tell you" approach to directing: learning and doing a task well gives actors a sense of accomplishment and the applause is gratifying.
-But in the end, those actors will make the required effort – and often very little more.
-They won’t challenge themselves to think about their choices or the process, or engage their own creativity.
-And they know that the same director can do the exact same show with another group of actors the next year, and it'll look and feel just the same and get the same applause.
+But in the end, those actors will make the required effort – and often little more.
+They don't want to rock the boat, so they won’t challenge themselves to think about their choices or the process, or engage their own creativity.
+And they know that the same director can do the exact same show with another group of actors the next year, and it'll look and feel almost identical - with the same applause.
 They never get to own the show.
-They only... borrow it.
+They just... borrow it for awhile.

 I learned how to direct from producing dozens of shows with various directors using many techniques.
 But I learned the most from the best directors in the Loudoun / DC area: Dolly Stevens, Tim Jon and Tom Sweitzer.
 They start with respect and end with actor ownership, and now I just can't see directing any other way.

 Meredith Bean McMath is the Managing Director of Run Rabbit Run Productions, Inc., a prize-winning playwright, an award-winning historian and a critically acclaimed Stage Director.